Natsuki-nanami/LeafB-Net/README.md

 # Title
-LeafB-Net: A Frequency-Aware and Attention-based Convolutional Network for Fine-Grained Recognition of Tomato Leaf Diseases
+LeafB-Net: Integrating Frequency and Spatial Features with Dual-Channel Attention for Robust Tomato Disease Diagnosis
 # Problem Description
 Tomato is an important economic crop, yet it is severely affected and destroyed by diseases.
 Existing deep learning-based methods for tomato leaf disease recognition suffer from significant issues, including high computational cost, suboptimal recognition performance, and limited application scenarios.
 # Proposed Study